Menora v. Illinois High School Association: District court

-Following the injunction, Rabbi Oscar Z. Fasman of the Yeshiva lobbied the IHSA to add a permanent exception to their rule, citing the religious significance of kippot to Jews.
-This was unsuccessful, and the IHSA in fact strengthened their rule by removing some previously available exceptions.
+Following the restraining order, Rabbi Oscar Z. Fasman of the Yeshiva lobbied the IHSA to add a permanent exception to their rule, citing the religious significance of kippot to Jews.
+This was unsuccessful, and the IHSA in fact strengthened their rule by removing the exception for soft barrettes.
 The IHSA also asked Shadur to recuse himself, citing his Judaism and a previous connection to the American Jewish Congress; he refused, viewing both the request and the IHSA's rule change negatively.

 In November 1981, the district court ruled in favor of the students, holding that the IHSA violated their First Amendment rights.
-Shadur ruled that the IHSA was bound by the First Amendment despite its status as a private organization; the majority of its members were public schools and no other statewide basketball league existed in Illinois.
+Shadur ruled that the IHSA was bound by the First Amendment despite its status as a private organization, considering that the majority of its members were public schools and no other statewide basketball league existed in Illinois.
 He stressed the religious importance of the kippah to the players, writing that their beliefs "stem from the ancient Talmud".
-Shadur concluded that the IHSA was restricting the student's freedom of religion by forcing them to choose between their religion and playing basketball; in applying the Sherbert test, he found that the safety risks posed by kippot were "totally speculative", ruling that the IHSA therefore did not have a compelling state interest in regulating them.
-The IHSA appealed the decision to the Court of Appeals for the Seventh Circuit.
+Shadur concluded that the IHSA was restricting the students' freedom of religion by forcing them to choose between their religion and playing basketball; in applying the Sherbert test, he found that the safety risks posed by kippot were "totally speculative", ruling that the IHSA therefore did not have a compelling state interest in regulating them.
+The IHSA appealed the decision to the Seventh Circuit Court of Appeals.